RyokoNod/sdm-asian-elephants/data/README.md

 * ```k4```: Basis dimension 4.
 * ```k5```: Basis dimension 5.

+In some folders you may see a subfolder named ```elevation_filtered```.
+These are results with geographic areas above 3000 meters in elevation omitted.
+These results were used in the second submission to Ecological Informatics.

 ## Spatial_Datasets

 The files to use in QGIS if you need to create visualizations on maps.
 For exactly how to do this, you can look at the [QGIS documentation](https://docs.qgis.org/3.22/en/docs/).